Yo-kai Watch

 (Note: Trademarked in Japan as Youkai Watch and Yokai Watch) is a role-playing video game series and associated media franchise created and developed by Level-5.
-The first game in the series was released for the Nintendo 3DS in 2013.
-Three main sequels and several spinoffs, on both Nintendo consoles and mobile platforms, have been released, with Nintendo handling international releases until 2019.
+The first video game in the main series was released for the Nintendo 3DS in 2013.
+Three main sequels and several spin-offs, on both Nintendo consoles and mobile platforms, have been released, with Nintendo handling international releases until 2019.
 In December 2019, the franchise expanded to PlayStation with the release of Yo-kai Watch 4++.
 An associated toy line is produced by Bandai for the Japanese market, while Hasbro formerly sold the toys under license in the Americas and Europe.

 Six manga adaptations have also been produced; one, a series that began serialization in Shogakukan's CoroCoro Comic from December 2012 to April 2023, was an award winner.
 An anime television series produced by OLM, Inc. aired in Japan from January 8, 2014, to March 30, 2018, and was a ratings success, boosting the franchise in popularity, and began airing in North America from September 2015.
 An animated film, Yo-kai Watch: The Movie, was released on December 20, 2014, with seven more films being produced since then.
 As of 2022, the game series has sold over 17 million copies worldwide.

 While the franchise is popular in Japan and Europe, it failed to meet Level-5's expectations in North America.
 Nonetheless, the franchise's North American launch was successful, with the original 3DS game selling 400,000 units, backed by the toys and the broadcast of the English dub on Disney XD in the United States.
 However, interest in the Yo-kai Watch franchise has since steadily declined.
-The franchise generated $2 billion in retail sales.
+In 2026, the first entry in the series released internationally in seven years, Yo-Kai Watch 2: Haunted Domain, was announced during a Nintendo Direct.
+The franchise generated $2 billion in retail sales, making it one of the highest grossing media franchises of all time.